01-edu/Branch-Mobile/subjects/flutter_piscine/week02/raid01/README.md

 ### Second Part

-- Screen to add item
+- Screen to add new notes.
-- If one of the fields are empty show error
+- If any of the fields is empty, show error.

 ### Third Part

-- Edit Screen
+- Edit Screen.
-- Show text in textfields to edit
+- Show text in textfields to edit.

 ### Fourth Part

-Add sqflite package, so your notes will be saved, even when app reloads When app loads it should get notes from database
+Add sqflite package, so your notes will be saved, even when app reloads.
+When app loads it should get notes from database.

 ```jsx
 class Database {